pyinstaller/pyinstaller/doc/spec-files.rst

 Save the combined spec file as ``foobarzap.spec`` and then build it::

-    pyi-build foobarzap.spec
+    pyinstaller foobarzap.spec

-The output in the :file:`dist` folder will be all three apps, but the apps :file:`dist/bar` and :file:`dist/zap` will refer to the contents of :file:`dist/foo/` for shared dependencies.
+The output in the :file:`dist` folder will be all three apps, but the apps :file:`dist/bar` and :file:`dist/zap` will refer to the contents of :file:`dist/foo` for shared dependencies.

 Remember that a spec file is executable Python.
 You can use all the Python facilities (``for`` and ``with``